denis-taran/autocomplete/readme.md

     });
 ```

-If your class doesn't have a `label` property, you also have to provide a custom render function.
+If your interface doesn't have a `label` property, you also have to provide a custom render function.

 ## Options